 In April 2010, Golic, along with Greenberg, released Mike & Mike’s Rules for Sports and Life which reached number 3 on the N.Y.
 Times Best Sellers List.

 Golic has also been part of ESPN Radio major feats: along with co-host Greenberg they staged the network’s largest-ever promotion – “Mike & Mike’s Marriage Madness” — in which 500 couples applied for the chance to be married on the show.
+In 2012 and 2013, the Mike & Mike’s Best of the NFL weekly highlights show aired on ESPN, and in 2014, Mike & Mike: NFL Ranked aired in 2014.

 In December 2005, the Mikes were featured in ESPN Radio’s first national, broadcast promos.